cn0047/stash/ed/ddd.md

 Repositories are not DAOs.

-### DAO - Data access object.
+#### DAO - Data access object.

 Typically a DAO would contain CRUD methods for a particular domain object.
 DAOs must be placed in domain layer.

 ## Real problems.

+* Configs and DI (especially DI) must be placed outside any layer (user-interface, application, domain, infrastructure) because they are not part of any layer.

+* Exceptions must be present in each layer, with purpose to describe particular problems of certain layer.

 Domain event publisher, and technical stuff (publisher-subscriber or bus patterns internal implementations)?
 Switch from one php framework to another?
-Switch from one front-end framework to another?
-And server-side rendering?
+Switch from one front-end framework to another? ~~And server-side rendering?~~

-#### Configs.

-Configs and DI (especially DI) must be placed outside any layer (user-interface, application, domain, infrastructure) because they are not part of any layer.

-#### VO.

-VOs must be placed in application layer.

-#### DTO.

-#### Exception.

-Exceptions must be present in each layer, with purpose describe problems of certain layer.